vralle/html-bundler-webpack-plugin/README.md

 > [!NOTE]
 >
-> The plugin supports `EJS`-like templates "out of the box" therefore the `HtmlBundlerPlugin.loader` can be omitted in the Webpack config.
+> The plugin supports `EJS`-like templates "out of the box" therefore
+> `HtmlBundlerPlugin.loader` can be omitted in the Webpack config.

-<a id="loader-option-preprocessor-disable" name="loader-option-preprocessor-disable"></a>
+<a name="loader-option-preprocessor-disable"></a>

 #### Disable templating engine

 You can use this plugin to resolve all source asset files in any `HTML`-like template used by server-side rendering.
 In this case, disable the preprocessor.
 The plugin resolves all source files and replaces them with the output filenames.
 The original template remains unchanged except for the filenames being replaced.